iantmn/iantmn.github.io/_tabs/about.md

 ## ✨ My experience

-I started working at NetW since 2016 as a support engineer, but I quickly started to develop software for the company after my minor.
+I started working in 2016 as a support engineer, but I quickly started to develop software for the company after my minor.
 I developed tools to connect different software together and to automate tasks.
 I created a digital signage system for some of our clients and I created a tool for our support engineers to quickly pull the neccesary information about a client when they call from our CRM.
 I have also setup and maintained networks, servers, workstations and more while delivering customer support to our clients.

 While I was studying at the TU Delft I was also a student assistant for some courses.
 I helped students with their projects and assignments for multiple courses about programming in python and microcontrollers using circuitpython.